 - By signing on application, Applicant agrees to be bound by the terms and guidelines of this agreement.

 ELIGIBLE: Exterior painting and/or paint removal, Exterior cleaning (except sandblasting), Masonry repair and repainting, Repair and replacement of architectural details or materials, Repair/replacement of windows/window framing, Removal of siding and exterior false facades, Removal of inappropriate/out-of-date signage, Rehabilitation of compatible reconstruction of storefront, New awnings or rehabilitation of existing awnings (with exception of personalized awnings), Replacement of transom glass, Removal of inappropriate out-of-date or unsafe signage

 INELIGIBLE: Personalized signage, Personalized awnings, Installation of aluminum/vinyl siding or other false facades, Work done prior to grant approval, Sandblasting, Interior rehabilitation, Roof and chimney repairs

-- Applicant meets with Clinton-Sampson Planning Department Staff to review renovation plans.
+- Applicant meets with City of Clinton Planning Department Staff to review renovation plans.